SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | WINDSAT | Working |
 | SMEI | Deactivated |

-Annotation : SMEI is functional as far as it is known.
+Annotation: SMEI is functional as far as it is known.
 Shutdown due to program funding issues.

+Annotation: It seems like CORIOLIS ceased all S-Band DB transmissions on 2023/08/19.
+There is no official statement on this, yet.

 ### CLOUDSAT [[Norad 29107](https://celestrak.org/NORAD/elements/gp.php?CATNR=29107)]